lbormann/darts-caller/README.md

 #### *`-PCC / --possible_checkout_call`*

-The application will call possible checkout every turn until given value is reached.
+The application will call and repeat 'x' times a particular checkout until configured value 'x' is reached.

-Default: '1'
+If configured value 'x' is reached it will playback sound-file-key 'ambient_checkout_call_limit' instead.
+If possible-checkout`s remaining value changes it will call and repeat 'x' times a particular checkout until configured value 'x' is reached.

+For playback the application uses two sound-file-keys: 'you_require' and 'c_2-c_170' (fallback to '2-170').
+If 'you_require' is not available it will fallback to single sound-file-key: 'yr_2 to yr_170'.

+Default: '1' (x = 1 => call a particular possible checkout one time)

 Side note: You can change that option anytime in the web-caller.

-#### *`-PCCSF / --possible_checkout_call_single_file`*

-Specify which sound-file-keys should be used for "you require"-event.

-- '0' = The application uses two separated sound-file-keys: 'you_require' and 'x' (score-value)
-- '1' = The application uses one sound-file-key: 'yr_2 to yr_170'

-Default: '0'

 #### *`-PCCYO / --possible_checkout_call_yourself_only`*